 Manual Allows you to individually set overclocking parameters.
-Auto Loads the optimal settings for the system.
-X.M.P.
-If you install memory module(s) supporting the eXtreme Memory Profile (X.M.P.)
-Technology, choose this item to set the profile(s) supported by your memory module(s) for optimizing the system performance.
+Auto Loads the standard settings for the system.
+Super MemProfile If you install memory module(s) supporting the Super MemProfile technology, select this item to set the profile(s) supported by your memory module(s) to optimize the system performance.